qavlg/ProjectOfHabr/README.md

 The project uses 21 Java version.

-In order to run the test is necessary input a command into the terminal:
+In order to run the tests is necessary input a command into the terminal:
 - **./mvnw test**  OR **mvn test**

 In order to run Allure is necessary input a command into the terminal: